Kuadrant/multicluster-gateway-controller/docs/proposals/DNSPolicy.md

    ...
 ```

 In order to provide GEO based DNS and allow customisation of the weighting, we need some additional information to be provided by the gateway / cluster admin about where this gateway has been placed.
-For example if they want to use GEO based DNS as a strategy, we need to know what GEO identifier(s) to use for each record we create and a default GEO to use as a catch all.
-Also if the desired load balancing approach is to provide custom weighting and no longer simply use Round Robin, we will need a way to identify which records to apply that custom weighting to based on the clusters the gateway is placed on.
+For example if they want to use GEO based DNS as a strategy, we need to know what GEO identifier(s) to use for each record we create and a default GEO to use as a catch-all.
+Also, if the desired load balancing approach is to provide custom weighting and no longer simply use Round Robin, we will need a way to identify which records to apply that custom weighting to based on the clusters the gateway is placed on.

 To solve this we will allow two new attributes to be added to the `ManagedCluster` resource as labels: